North Carolina Central University

 Every communication counts when you are contacting a potential decision-maker.
-Whether it’s a resume, cover letter, or e-mail—be sure to do some research ?rst.
-To be e?ective, you need to demonstrate your knowledge of who they are and/or what they are looking for.
+Whether it’s a resume, cover letter, or e-mail—be sure to do some research first.
+To be competitive, you need to demonstrate your knowledge of who they are and/or what they are looking for.
 You also need to know enough about yourself and what you’re looking for that you can present your skills, interests, and/or goals in a way that’s relevant to your audience.
-General, impersonal, or one-size-?ts-all documents aren’t going to make the kind of impression that gets you to the next step.
+General, impersonal, or one-size-fits-all documents are not going to make the kind of impression that gets you to the next step.

 Take a look at the resources provided below for more information on how to make sure you are prepared for your job search process.

 In most cases, a resume is the first opportunity a student has to sell themselves to potential employers by highlighting strengths, skills and experience.
 It is one of the most important marketing documents helping to separate themselves from the crowd and showcase how their skill set is best matched to the job for which they are applying.